"Is this the truth that I've been searching for?!" "No, this is reality."

 Achilles in His Tent: Madlax spends four episodes in borderline clinical depression after Vanessa's death.

 Action Girl: Madlax, Elenore, Limelda, and Nakhl all kick ass and take names throughout the series.

 All There in the Manual: Creator comments on the DVD inlets contain a great deal of background information about the characters, partly explaining the big Mind Screw this series is.

-Amnesiac Dissonance: Carrossea discovers that he is actually dead, episode 21; Margaret finds out that she killed her own father, episode 25.
+Amnesiac Dissonance: Carrossea discovers that he is actually dead, episode 21.
+Margaret eventually finds out that she killed her own father.

 Children Forced To Kill: Has this as part of the Back Story: the entire plot basically stems from the fact that Margaret killed her own father (in self-defense) when she was 5 years old.

 Climactic Battle Resurrection: Vanessa, Carrossea, and Elenore are implied to have been resurrected at the end but, in a subversion, don't actually assist in the battle with Monday or show up again at all.

 Code Name: "Madlax" is both her codename and the only name she has.
 This is because it originally belonged to the man she was specifically created to kill.

 Cold Sniper: Limelda is a professional sniper who demonstrates stoic adherence to her duties, before going completely off the rails after she learns the truth about how the war that defined her life got started.